GeoscienceAustralia/BAL/docs/training/execution.rst

 A different clasified vegetation dataset will necessitate a change to the reclassification table.
 You can add and delete entries using the :guilabel:`Add Entry` and :guilabel:`Delete Entries` buttons.
-You can save the existing table using he :guilabel:`Save...` button, or load a pre-existing table using the :guilabel:`Load...` button.
+You can save the existing table using the :guilabel:`Save...` button, or load a pre-existing table using the :guilabel:`Load...` button.

 Classifying another vegetation dataset should be done in consultation with someone with expertise in vegetation classification.
-While AS 3959--2009 does provide some descriptive information on the vegetation types in each of the primary 7 classes and the sub-classes (Table 2.3).
+AS 3959--2009 does provide some descriptive information on the vegetation types in each of the primary 7 classes and the sub-classes (Table 2.3).